BIC-MNI/BIC-MNI.github.io/index.md

 ### Installing

 #### On Debian/Ubuntu
-* install dependencies: `sudo apt-get install libc6 libstdc++6 imagemagick perl gdebi-core`
+* install dependencies: `sudo apt-get install libc6 libstdc++6 imagemagick perl`
+* optional dependency is octave, which is currently used only by xfmavg script.
+* download corresponding binary packages
+* run `sudo dpkg -i minc-toolkit-<version>.deb minc-toolkit-testsuite-<version>.deb bic-mni-models-<version>.deb beast-library-<version>.deb `.
+  Sometimes it will be necessary to run `sudo apt-get install -f` afterwards to install missing libraries.
 * Visualization programs : register, display and ray_trace rely on working OpenGL , install appropriate drivers or software emulation `sudo apt-get install libgl1-mesa-glx libglu1-mesa`
 * optional dependency is octave, which is currently used only by xfmavg script.
 * download corresponding binary packages